MicroEJ/How-To/SNI-LED/README.md

 This document describes how to add a native call to a monolithic application running on a mono-sandbox platform.

+Important notice,
+In order to ease the reader's understanding, the project from this HowTo in released in the final, working state one should obtain when following the instructions below.

 # Requirements